mikeshulman/narya/README.md

 Writing `let x ≔ M in N` binds the local variable `x` to the value `M` while typechecking and evaluating `N`.
 The unicode ≔ is interchangeable with the ASCII `:=`.
 Computationally, `let x ≔ M in N` is equivalent to `(x ↦ N) M`, but it also binds `x` to the value `M` while typechecking `N`, which in a dependent type theory is stronger.

 The term `M` is required to synthesize.
 Thus `let x ≔ M : A in N` is a common idiom, and can be written alternatively as `let x : A ≔ M in N`.
 The body `N` can either check or synthesize, and the let-binding as a whole inherits this from it: if `N` synthesizes a type then the let-binding synthesizes the same type, while if `N` checks then the let-binding checks against a type that is passed on to `N` to check against.
 The let-binding notation is right-associative with tightness −ω.

+An ordinary let-binding is not recursive: the variable `x` cannot appear in the term `M`.
+This is intentional and enables a common idiom where `x` shadows a previously existing variable of the same name in `N`, while the *previous* variable of that name can appear in `M`, thereby creating the illusion that the value of that variable has been "changed".
+For instance, `let x ≔ x + 1 in` has the appearance of incrementing the value of `x`.

+However, it is possible to define a recursive let-binding by writing `let rec` instead of `let`.
+(Note that `let` and `rec` are two keywords separated by a space.)
+In this case, the variable `x` *can* appear in `M`, and of course shadows any previously defined variable of the same name in `M` as well as in `N`.
+In a recursive let-binding the type of `M` must be given explicitly (as with a top-level `def` which can also be recursive): the only valid syntax is `let rec x : A ≔ M in N`.
+(Recursive let-bindings are also treated "generatively", like let-bindings that include matches or comatches; see below.)

 ### Eta-conversion and case trees